kevinzunigacuellar/astro-firebase-template/README.md

 ## Getting started

-1. Create the `.env` file with your Firebase project credentials.
+1. Create the `.env` file with your Firebase service account credentials.
 You can use the `.env.example` file as a template.

+2. Update the `src/firebase/client.ts` file with your **Firebase web app** credentials

-2. Install dependencies
+3. Install dependencies using your favorite package manager

 ```bash
 npm install